Across the Chasm–Underwater

 John has learned from Wisdom that his true identity is Universal Spirit, that in essence they are one.

-From The Pilgrim’s Regress, Book VIII, chapter 3
+From The Pilgrim’s Regress, Book 8, Chapter III

 Then he tried to recall the lessons of Mr. Wisdom, whether they would give him any strength.
 “It is only myself,” he said.
 “It is myself, eternal Spirit, who drives this Me, the slave, along that ledge.
 I ought not to care whether he falls and breaks his neck or not.
 It is not he that is real, it is I–I–I. Can I remember that?”